georgemelrose/Mental-Health-Data-Practice/README.md

 Whilst looking for health data scientist positions, I interviewed for one job centered around mental health prediction modelling.
 To become more familiar with this domain of medicine, I started some practice analysis on a mental health dataset - https://www.kaggle.com/datasets/thedevastator/medical-student-mental-health

-This dataset has 887 rows and the following 12 columns:
+This dataset has 887 rows and the following 12 columns -

     id - unique identifier
     sex - Gender of the participant.
 (String)